Shubam081220/Resume-Checking-/README.md

 ## Tools & Technologies Used

-- Machine Learning and Artificial intelligence, along with text mining and natural language processing algorithms, can be applied for the development of programs (i.e. Applicant Tracking Systems) to automate the resume screening process.
+- Machine Learning and Artificial intelligence, along with text mining and natural language processing algorithms, can be applied for the development of programs (i.e. Applicant Tracking Systems) to automate the resume checking process.

-## Tech Innovations in Resume Screening
+## Tech Innovations in Resume Checking

 - Designed to meet the needs of recruiters that current technology can’t solve, a new class of recruiting technology called AI for recruitment has arrived.
 - AI for recruiting is an emerging category of HR technology designed to reduce — or even remove — time-consuming, administrative activities like manually screening resumes.